maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-The text adventure game Survival found in the January 1982 issue of *Creative Computing* has a dialect that uses `STR`, with no `$`, which works like `MID$`.
-The dialect appears to be one the author himself wrote, and this version is not supported in RetroBASIC.
+Wang BASIC from the 2200 uses `STR`, with no `$`, as the equivalent of `MID$`.
+This is also used in the dialect used in the game Survival from Creative Computing January 1982, which appears to be an S-100 port of Wang BASIC.
+This variation is not (currently) supported in RetroBASIC.

+MAI Basic Four allows formats to be specified in the `STR$`, for instance, `A$=STR$(1000":#,###")` will result in A$ containing `1,000`.
+This is not currently supported in RetroBASIC due to the use of the colon overlapping its normal use as a statement separator - Basic Four uses semicolon for that instead.

 <!-- TOC --><a name="valsexp"></a>
 ### {`VAL`|`NUM`}(*sexp*)

 This function returns a number of the same value as the number stored as a string, performing the opposite operation of the `STR$` function.
-For instance, if *sexp* evaluates to "25", this function will return the numerical value 25. `VAL` is generally more common than `STR$` as it is commonly used to convert user inputs into numbers for further processing.
+For instance, if *sexp* evaluates to "25", this function will return the numerical value 25. `VAL` is generally more common than `STR$` as it is often used to convert user inputs into numbers for further processing.

 #### Variations: